 Acoustic reflex testing and tympanometry used together are considered best practice to assess middle ear function.
 Our audiologist will be checking to see how the stapedius muscle contracts when exposed to a brief loud sound.

 Pure tone audiometry consists of two components: air and bone conduction testing.

 Air conduction identifies the faintest sound you can detect through earphones at various sound frequencies.
 Bone conduction determines the faintest sound you can hear by stimulating the cochlea with a bone vibrator.

 Following your test our audiologist will evaluate the results and spend time discussing these with you, addressing any concerns you may have.
 Depending on the results, they may develop a rehabilitation plan or refer you to either a general practitioner or specialist.
 If our audiologist believes you have a hearing loss, they will discuss the various options available to you, which may include communication strategies, group rehabilitation, hearing aids and assistive listening devices.

 Speech audiometry is used to determine how well you discriminate speech sounds.
 This information helps us to assess your functional ability; how the hearing loss is affecting your communication.
 Speech testing helps us to put together a complete picture of your hearing status and forms an important consideration for rehabilitation.

 Too often, we see people delay seeking treatment which can sometimes lead to further difficulty.

-If you have any concerns about your hearing or that of a loved one, we urge you to take immediate action by making an appointment with us, or call us to discuss your situation and concerns; we are here to help!
+If you have any concerns about your hearing or that of a loved one, we urge you to take immediate action by making an appointment with us at our clinic, or call us to discuss your situation and concerns; we are here to help!